 This is the first merren I’ve made in one of the book’s locations and I’m definitely going to be making more.

 Here’s an extract of when Aurellie meets Niah on the harbour arm.

 Charlie stepped out into the wind in her sleeveless top and spread her arms, letting out a satisfied sound as it blew away the heat of the gig.
-I tucked my hands into the sleeves of her borrowed hoody as I waited on the big steps at the water’s edge.
-My fingers were so cold I could barely feel the cutting of the heavy plastic bag full of my own soaked clothes.
+I tucked my hands into the sleeves of her borrowed hoody as I waited on the big steps at the water’s edge, only just able to feel the pressure of the heavy plastic bag full of my own soaked clothes.
 Looking past Charlie I could see the lights from the beacon and the bars on harbour arm now opposite us.
 I stared at the waves that touched the end of the harbour arm, in the place where the merren boy had been, but I could only see the dark grey of the water.
 The seals were gone now as well.
 In my head I could still see the merren boy’s face so clearly, those big seal-like eyes that stared at me.
 My mind wouldn’t stop replaying those memories he sent to me of Jordan and my dad at the wind farm, and of me and Mr Warwick on the seal tours.
 I was still bewildered by how he had done it.
 And why?
 Had he been following us?
 I should have been scared of him, I knew that.
 I hadn’t forgotten the stories, the drownings, but the feeling that had come with the memories he sent me was still lingering.
 It was as if my mind was still buzzing with it, glowing and warm like the red light at the top of the beacon.
 More than afraid of him, I wanted to see him again.
 I had to find out what he wanted with me.
 What would he have done if he had not been scared away by the others?
 But if they hadn’t come, would I have followed him, gone completely under?
 Of that, I was afraid.